 It was a vast arena — with 1,800 porta-potties, a couple of helipads and one of the biggest staging areas ever assembled at the time.
 It also allowed attendees to camp for the duration of the event.

-Us Festival: Technology and music together
+US Festival: Technology and music together

 Woz’s status as Apple co-founder was signified by a large hot-air balloon, emblazoned with the Apple logo, which floated by the main staging area.
-Several members of the original Macintosh team attended the weekend festival, although Apple co-founder Steve Jobs did not.
+Several members of the original Macintosh team attended the weekend festival, although Steve Jobs did not.

-That didn’t stop Woz from staging a follow-up Us Festival the next year.
-This time, his losses came to $13 million.
+This time, Woz’s losses came to $13 million.
 At that point, he called a stop to his concert-promoting days.

 “If I do this for another 55 years, I’m in trouble,” Wozniak said at the time.

-Did you attend the Us Festival?
+Did you attend the US Festival?
 Leave your comments below.